DocRaptor/docraptor-java/README.md

 mvn deploy
 ```

-After the client libarary is installed/deployed, you can use it in your Maven project by adding the following to your *pom.xml*:
+After the client library is installed/deployed, you can use it in your Maven project by adding the following to your *pom.xml*:

 ```xml
 <dependency>